SondagesPro/LS-responseListAndManage/README.md

 For each survey : if survey have token and is not anonymous : user with token can “log in” with their token and manage their response.

 Two elements are added in survey tools menu : one for survey alternate management, and one for managing settings of alternate management.

+With survey with token table : you can set group and group manager.
+Then particpant can view, add, update response.
+According to survey settings about anonymous, token answer persistance and allow multiple response.

 ## Issues and feature